 Spirit Week Sparks Debate

-One senior to rule them all.
-When a senior student realized that the 2019-2020 school year would have a shorter spirit week than usual, he created a social media frenzy surrounding an unofficially extended spirit week.
-Many seniors (and juniors, and sophomores) joined in, dressing up for unapproved theme days the week prior to the 3-day spirit week.
+When a senior student realized that the 2019-2020 school year would have a shorter spirit week than usual, he created a social media frenzy to unofficially extend it.
+Many seniors (and juniors, and sophomores) joined in, dressing up for unapproved themed days the week prior to the 3-day spirit week.
 Were they in the wrong, or should student council have anticipated their disappointment?

 Seniors Speak Out

-Daniela Canales strongly expressed, “We all know how hard the seniors have worked all throughout their high school careers and we found it unfair that we couldn’t have the spirit week that we’ve been waiting for.
+“We all know how hard the seniors have worked all throughout their high school careers and we found it unfair that we couldn’t have the spirit week that we’ve been waiting for.
 Spirit week is supposed to be a week where we can show our creativity and just relax before we start preparing for college and plan for our future.
 We just wanted to do it right.
 It started off as a small thing and we didn’t expect people to go along with everything.
-But I guess that’s why they say, Brentwood does it best.”
+But I guess that’s why they say Brentwood does it best,” Canales said.

-Ruben Menacho also stated, “I felt like the original spirit week was super short for my last year of high school, so it was definitely a great idea for me and other seniors to take action.”
 The seniors accepted the fact that they knew why Gender Swap day wasn’t allowed.
 However, a founding member of the group stated that “it was not our intention to attack the LGBT community.”
 The member asked to remain anonymous.

 Student Council Defends Decisions